Gabo-Dev/GScribe/README.md

 ## ✨ Key Features

-This project is built with a "security-first" and "robust-demo" approach:
+This project is built with a "security-first" approach:

+* **Strict Authentication:** Robust email/password authentication flow with mandatory strict type validation.
 * **Secure RLS Policies:** Utilizes Supabase's Row Level Security to ensure all data (notes, projects) is 100% isolated to the authenticated user.
-* **Bot Protection:** Implements **hCaptcha** with **server-side validation** to prevent bot abuse and protect database resources.
+* **Bot Protection:** Implements **hCaptcha** with **server-side validation** during registration to prevent bot abuse and protect database resources.
-* **Guest Demo Mode:** Features an anonymous sign-in ("Guest Button") that provides a full-featured "sandbox" environment for each user, leveraging the same RLS policies for total data isolation.
-* **Self-Cleaning Database:** A daily Cron Job automatically purges anonymous guest accounts older than 48 hours to maintain a clean and efficient database.
+* **Clean Architecture:** Fully decoupled business logic using Ports and Adapters, ensuring maintainability and testability.

 ## Project Status

-:construction: **Under Development** :construction:
+:construction: **Under Development (v1.0 Preparation)** :construction:

-This project is currently in the initial setup and development phase.
+This project is currently finalizing core features and security implementations.